Kodi Ramakrishna: Life

+In 2016, he started working Baba Sathya Sai a biopic about Sathya Sai Baba (with Sreejith Vijay in the role).

+Family

 His elder daughter Kodi Divya Deepti entered into film production with Nenu Meeku Baaga Kavalsinavaadini (2022).

 Awards

 In 2012, he received the state Raghupathi Venkaiah Award for his contribution to Telugu cinema.

 Death

 Kodi Ramakrishna died on 22 February 2019 in Hyderabad.
 He was under treatment at AIG Hospitals, Gachibowli for acute breathing problem.